A Systematic Review on Foundation Models for Electrocardiogram Analysis: Initial Strides and Expansive Horizons: ECG-FM building pipeline

-\textbf{Fine-tuning} serves as a widely utilized strategy for adapting ECG-FMs, with two prevalent approaches: full fine-tuning and additive fine-tuning.
-Based on the way the foundation model is used on the target dataset, there are two mainstream works: full fine-tuning and additive fine-tuning.
-The former involves updating all parameters of the pre-trained model, while the latter selectively updates the parameters of newly introduced layers.
-Similar to linear probe, Most studies employ MLP or ResNet as the additive module.
-Full fine-tuning necessitates substantial task-specific data and computational resources, making it suitable for tasks significantly different from the initial training tasks, with ample task-specific data available.
-Conversely, additive fine-tuning offers a more practical option when computational resources are limited or the target task aligns closely with the pre-training tasks.
+Fine-tuning serves as a widely utilized strategy for adapting ECG-FMs, with three prevalent approaches: full fine-tuning, partial fine-tuning, and additive fine-tuning.
+Full fine-tuning involves updating all parameters of the pre-trained model, while partial fine-tuning first freezes the main part of the model and only finetunes the last layer or the last several layers.
+Additive fine-tuning only selectively updates the parameters of newly introduced layers.
+Similar to linear probe, most studies employ MLP or ResNet as the additive module.
+Full fine-tuning necessitates substantial task-specific data and computational resources, making it suitable for tasks significantly different from the initial training tasks, with ample task-specific data available~\cite{shen2021partial}.
+Conversely, partial fine-tuning and additive fine-tuning offer a more practical option when computational resources are limited or the target task aligns closely with the pre-training tasks~\cite{pittaras2017comparison}.